andreas-mausch/manjaro-post-installation-scripts/README.md

 This is a collection of my personal post-installation scripts after a clean Manjaro installation.
+It is based on the Manjaro XFCE Desktop.

 It contains all my favorite apps, settings, fonts etc.